Collected by Maureen Grodzki

 535 Gravier St, New Orleans, LA 70130, USA

-This eight-story property was purchased by the Omni Hotel Group in 1996.
-Last renovated in 2007, the hotel is classic in decor—especially in the marbled lobby with its antique furnishings and Renaissance murals—but with all the...
+Built in 1863, the Royal Crescent Hotel is classic in decor—especially in the marbled lobby with its antique furnishings and Renaissance murals—but with all the up-to-date amenities you’d expect: Rooms and suites have flat-screen...

 921 Canal St, New Orleans, LA 70112, USA